Schoyen/FYS4411/project_1/vmc_hybrid/README.md

 # Variational Monte Carlo

-This code uses a hybrid solution with Python, Cython and C to run Quantum Variational Monte Carlo simulations.
+This code uses a hybrid solution with Python, Cython and C++ to run Quantum Variational Monte Carlo simulations.

 ## Compilation